tripu/logtrust-grafana-datasource/README.md

 Click the + Add data source in the top header;

-Select Logtrust from the Type dropdown;
+Select Devo from the Type dropdown;

 ## Configure datasource